Ty Cobb: Post-playing career

 Cobb retired a wealthy and successful man.
 He toured Europe with his family, went to Scotland for some time and then returned to his farm in Georgia.
-He spent his retirement pursuing his off-season avocations of hunting, golfing, polo and fishing.
+He spent his retirement pursuing his off-season avocations of hunting, golfing, polo, and fishing.
 His other pastime was trading stocks and bonds, increasing his immense personal wealth.
 He was a major stockholder in the Coca-Cola Corporation, which by itself would have made him wealthy.

 In the winter of 1930, Cobb moved into a Spanish ranch estate on Spencer Lane in the affluent town of Atherton located south of San Francisco, California, on the San Francisco Peninsula.
-At the same time, his wife Charlie filed the first of several divorce suits; but withdrew the suit shortly thereafter.
-The couple eventually divorced in 1947 after 39 years of marriage; the last few years of which Cobb's wife lived in nearby Menlo Park.
+At the same time, his wife Charlie filed the first of several divorce suits but withdrew the suit shortly thereafter.
+The couple eventually divorced in 1947 after 39 years of marriage, the last few years of which Cobb's wife lived in nearby Menlo Park.
 The couple had three sons and two daughters: Tyrus Raymond Jr, Shirley Marion, Herschel Roswell, James Howell, and Beverly.

 Cobb's children found him to be demanding, yet also capable of kindness and extreme warmth.
 He expected his sons to be exceptional athletes in general and baseball players in particular.
 Tyrus Raymond, Jr. flunked out of Princeton (where he had played on the varsity tennis team), much to his father's dismay.
-The elder Cobb subsequently traveled to the Princeton campus and beat his son with a whip to ensure against future academic failure.
+The elder Cobb traveled to the Princeton campus and beat his son with a whip to ensure against future academic failure.
 Tyrus Raymond, Jr. then entered Yale University and became captain of the tennis team while improving his academics, but was then arrested twice in 1930 for drunkenness and left Yale without graduating.
 Cobb helped his son deal with his pending legal problems, but then permanently broke off with him.
 Even though Tyrus Raymond, Jr. finally reformed and eventually earned an M.D. from the Medical College of South Carolina and practiced obstetrics and gynecology in Dublin, Georgia, until his death at 42 on September 9, 1952, from a brain tumor, his father remained distant.

 In February 1936, when the first Baseball Hall of Fame election results were announced, Cobb had been named on 222 of 226 ballots, outdistancing Babe Ruth, Honus Wagner, Christy Mathewson, and Walter Johnson, the only others to earn the necessary 75% of votes to be elected that first year.
 His 98.2% stood as the record until Tom Seaver received 98.8% of the vote in 1992.
-Those results show that although many people disliked him personally, they respected the way he had played and what he had accomplished.
+Those results show that although many people disliked him personally, the baseball writers greatly respected the way he had played and all he had accomplished.
 In 1998, Sporting News ranked him as third on the list of 100 Greatest Baseball Players.

 Of major league stars of the 1940s and 1950s, Cobb had positive things to say about Stan Musial, Phil Rizzuto, and Jackie Robinson, but few others.
 Even so, he was known to help out young players.
 He was instrumental in helping Joe DiMaggio negotiate his rookie contract with the New York Yankees.